Miffyli/ToriLLE/experiments/README.md

 # Experiments

-This directory holds codes used for experiments and benchmarks in white paper TODO
+This directory holds codes used for experiments and benchmarks in white paper [https://arxiv.org/abs/1807.10110](https://arxiv.org/abs/1807.10110)

 ## `async_benchmark.py`